-Key dates for small businesses 2022/2023: Keep your accounts on track
+Key tax and accounting dates for small businesses 2023/24

-Running a small business means you wear many hats—often including accounting.
-There are a lot of things to keep in mind when it comes to keeping your finances current and juggling your tax deadlines, starting with crucial financial dates.
+There are lots of things to remember when it comes to keeping your small business finances current and hitting your tax deadlines.

-Staying organised and hitting your due dates keeps your accounts on track and reduces the hassle.
-It also helps you maximise cash flow and avoid penalties or extra costs.
+Staying organised and hitting your due dates helps you maximise cash flow and avoid penalties or extra costs.
 Now is a great time to map out the dates your business will be held accountable to in the coming year.

 Table of contents